darron/sysadvent-docker/Article.md

 ![CPU for the last month for an app server](http://github.froese.org/assets/sysadvent-2013/cpu-for-the-last-month.png)

+What a waste.

-Kind of a waste.
-Docker can change all of that.
+Docker changes all of that.

 With Docker you can run [containers](http://docs.docker.io/en/latest/terms/container/#container-def) for any of your applications and run all of those applications \(and more\) on a single server.
 No crazy gem / Ruby version problems - everything in it's own self-contained container.
 No more "I don't have python 3.3 on that server." or "Sorry - can't compile that version of Node on that old box - gotta move it."